Skip to main content

 The Vietnam Provincial Governance and Public Administration Performance Index

-Australia is the main sponsor of the Vietnam Provincial Governance and Public Administration Performance Index (PAPI).
-PAPI is a policy monitoring tool that measures provinces' performance of governance and public administration, based on experiences and feedback of citizens (men and women) randomly selected from all 63 provinces in Vietnam.
+The Vietnam Provincial Governance and Public Administration Performance Index (PAPI) is a policy monitoring tool that measures provinces' performance of governance and public administration, based on experiences and feedback of citizens randomly selected from all provinces in Vietnam.

 PAPI provides data and evidence that reflects eight dimensions of government performance: (i) participation in elections and policy making at the local level, (ii) transparency in decision-making, (iii) vertical accountability, (iv) control of corruption in the public sector, (v) public administrative procedures, (vi) public service delivery, (vii) environmental governance, and (viii) e-governance.

-PAPI helps different national stakeholders understand how governance and public administration in Vietnam has changed over time and suggests ways to address governance bottlenecks.
-As such, PAPI provides a 'gold mine' of data for policymakers and researchers to triangulate government-business-citizen assessments of policy implementation to inform policy reform and government performance improvement.
+PAPI enables different national stakeholders understand how governance and public administration in Vietnam has changed over time and suggests ways to address governance bottlenecks, inform policy reform and government performance improvement.

 Name of documentYear publishedType